arohit-talari/olist-ecommerce-analysis/README.md

 <h2 align="center">Project Overview</h2>

 Olist is a Brazilian e-commerce platform connecting small and medium-sized merchants to major online marketplaces across the country.
 Unlike direct retailers, who control inventory, fulfillment, and customer experience end to end, Olist operates as a marketplace intermediary, a third-party connector that brings sellers and consumers together and facilitates the transaction without owning either side.
-Because Olist does not control seller behavior, product selection, or fulfillment directly, performance varies independently across thousands of transactions, making concentrated underperformance difficult to isolate without multi-variable analysis across the full relational structure of the platform.
+Because Olist does not control seller behavior, product selection, or fulfillment directly, performance varies independently at the transaction level, making concentrated underperformance difficult to isolate without multi-variable analysis across the full relational structure of the platform.

-That challenge defines this project:

 > Which combination of seller behavior, product category, and delivery patterns drives the highest concentration of late deliveries, low customer satisfaction, and revenue risk?